REMU-TOOL/REMU/README.md

 (TODO)

-The Python module in `monitor/` is used to control the execution of FPGA emulation.
+The driver executable `remu-driver` is used to control the execution of FPGA emulation.

-The checkpoint can be saved by using `--dump` option.

 ## Replay in simulator